Tenure-Track, Assistant Professor of Marketing

 University of Delaware

-The Alfred Lerner College of Business and Economics at the University of Delaware invites applications for tenure-track positions in Marketing.
-Candidates must possess a PhD in marketing or a related field or be ABD with completion expected prior to joining.
+The Alfred Lerner College of Business and Economics at the University of Delaware invites applications for a tenure-track position in Marketing to teach a variety of courses across the curriculum, contribute to the research environment, advise students, and contribute to Department and university service.
+Candidates must possess a PhD in marketing or a related field, have at least one academic year of post-secondary teaching experience (which can be full- or part-time), and have a demonstrated record of publication in top academic journals.
 Successful candidates will demonstrate the drive and vision to develop an innovative scholarly research program and possess a commitment to quality teaching.
-Candidates who have a few years of experience in rank as an Assistant Professor are also encouraged to apply; such candidates should have a demonstrated record of publication in top academic journals and evidence of highly effective teaching.
 Rank, salary, benefits, teaching load, and research support are competitive and commensurate with experience and qualifications.

-Applicants should submit a letter of interest, a current curriculum vitae, three (3) contact reference, at least one recent paper (publication or manuscript), and recent teaching evaluations, if available.
-References will be contacted for letters of recommendation upon application submission.
-Additional information may be requested after initial review of applicants.
-Submit inquiries, but not application materials, to the search committee chair, Dr. Ji Kyung Park, at firstname.lastname@example.org.
+Those interested should apply online.
+Applicants should submit a letter of interest, a current curriculum vitae, three contact references, at least one recent paper (publication or manuscript), and if available, recent teaching evaluations.
+Letters of recommendation will be requested at time of application submission.

 The Department of Business Administration is housed within the Lerner College and consists of five academic areas: Marketing, Entrepreneurship, International Business, Management, and Operations Management.
 To learn more about the marketing area and its faculty members, please visit https://lerner.udel.edu/faculty-staff-directory/groups/business-administration/.
 The department promotes a collegial, supportive environment and values candidates who share these values.